 UConn Morgans are shown and exhibited by our staff and students in many of the major Morgan Breed Shows, and have won many local, national and world championships.

 George C. White Building

 The George C. White building houses the Department of Animal Science and the UConn Creamery.
 The building contains a "high tech" classroom, teaching laboratory, dairy processing laboratory, research laboratories, offices, conference rooms, and student library.
 It is used for undergraduate teaching, graduate and undergraduate research, faculty and staff offices and as a meeting place for student clubs in Animal Science.

 Kellogg Dairy Center

 The Kellogg Dairy Center (KDC) is a modern free-stall facility capable of accommodating 100 milking animals (Holstein and Jersey).
 Cows are milked 3 times daily in a double four herringbone parlor that utilizes computerized cow identification and milk weight recording equipment.
 Computerized feeders are also used to ensure that each cow receives sufficient nutrients to maintain our current DHIA rolling herd averages of approximately 28,000 lbs. for the Holsteins and approximately 19,000 lbs. for the Jerseys.

-In addition, the KDC contains housing for experimental animals, a classroom, laboratory, surgical unit, and recovery room.
+In addition, the KDC contains a classroom, laboratory, surgical unit, and recovery room.
 There is an observation area where the public can watch milking in progress.
 Dorm rooms are available for students who work 10 hours a week in lieu of paying rent.
 This is an excellent opportunity for students to be exposed to all aspects of dairy management.

 The Donald M. Kinsman Library is located in the Department of Animal Science and is available for all ANSC majors.
 The library contains scientific journals as well as a variety of livestock journals and magazines.
 There are a number of computers in the library for student use.